Southern Right Whale by Lee Dingain.

 Meerkats on the lookout in Kgalagadi Transfrontier Park by Coke & Som Smith.

-The wet season in the Cape Region usually lasts from April to August, which is the best time for Great White Shark, with the rains usually arriving earlier further north, as early as February in Kgalagadi Transfrontier Park for example.
-The southern spring usually begins in late August-early September and this is the best time to see the Fynbos and other flowers in full display, especially if the rains have been good.
-Most resident birds breed in the spring and are therefore at their most active, usually until October at least.
+The wet season in the Cape Region usually lasts from April to August, the best time for Great White Shark (to October) and penguins which are usually at their colonies from February to October, with peak numbers from April to June.
+The rains normally arrive earlier farther north, as early as February in Kgalagadi for example.
+The southern spring usually begins in late August-early September, the best time to see the Fynbos and other flowers in full display.
+Most resident birds breed in spring and are therefore at their most active, usually until October at least, the best month for birding.
 Southern Right Whales are usually present from June into November.

 Watching Wildlife: Southern Africa by M D Firestone et al. Lonely Planet, 2009 (Second Edition).